Philip E. Tetlock

-Philip E. Tetlock (born 1954) is a Canadian-American political science writer, and is currently the Annenberg University Professor at the University of Pennsylvania, where he is cross-appointed at the Wharton School and the School of Arts and Sciences.
+Philip Eyrikson Tetlock (born March 2, 1954) is a Canadian-American political psychologist and writer, and is currently the Annenberg University Professor at the University of Pennsylvania, where he is cross-appointed at the Wharton School and the School of Arts and Sciences.
 He was elected a Member of the American Philosophical Society in 2019.

 He has written several non-fiction books at the intersection of psychology, political science and organizational behavior, including Superforecasting: The Art and Science of Prediction; Expert Political Judgment: How Good Is It?
 How Can We Know?; Unmaking the West: What-if Scenarios that Rewrite World History; and Counterfactual Thought Experiments in World Politics.
 Tetlock is also co-principal investigator of The Good Judgment Project, a multi-year study of the feasibility of improving the accuracy of probability judgments of high-stakes, real-world events.

 Biography

-Tetlock was born in 1954 in Toronto, Canada and completed his undergraduate work at the University of British Columbia and doctoral work at Yale University, obtaining his PhD in 1979.
+Tetlock was born in Toronto, Canada and grew up in Winnipeg and Vancouver.
+He studied psychology at the University of British Columbia, where he received a B.A. in 1975 and an M.A. in 1976.
+He worked with Peter Suedfeld during his master's study on content analysis of diplomatic communications.
+He then moved to the US and conducted his doctoral research at Yale University, obtaining his PhD in psychology in 1979.
+His thesis was supervised by Phoebe C. Ellsworth.

-He has served on the faculty of the University of California, Berkeley (1979–1995, assistant professor), the Ohio State University (the Burtt Endowed Chair in Psychology and Political Science, 1996–2001) and again at the University of California Berkeley (the Mitchell Endowed Chair at the Haas School of Business, 2002–2010).
+Tetlock has served on the faculty of the University of California, Berkeley (1979–1995, assistant professor), the Ohio State University (the Burtt Endowed Chair in Psychology and Political Science, 1996–2001) and again at the University of California Berkeley (the Mitchell Endowed Chair at the Haas School of Business, 2002–2010).
 Since 2011, he has been the Annenberg University Professor at the University of Pennsylvania.

 Tetlock has received awards from scientific societies and foundations, including the American Psychological Association, American Political Science Association, American Association for the Advancement of Science, International Society of Political Psychology, American Academy of Arts and Sciences, the National Academy of Sciences and the MacArthur, Sage, Grawemeyer, and Carnegie Foundations.

 Work

-He has published over 200 articles in peer-reviewed journals and has edited or written ten books.
+Tetlock has published over 200 articles in peer-reviewed journals and has edited or written ten books.

 Tetlock's research program over the last four decades has explored five themes: